Sharing tripartite nonlocality sequentially by arbitrarily many independent observers: Tripartite quantum nonlocality

-Second, different from the ones in bipartite systems, states in tripartite systems can be not only entangled or non-locally correlated, but also genuinely entangled or genuinely non-locally correlated.
+Different from the ones in bipartite systems, quantum states in tripartite systems can be not only entangled or nonlocally correlated, but also genuinely entangled or genuinely nonlocal correlated.
 Quantum nonlocality can be revealed via violations of various Bell inequalities.
-For the tripartite quantum system, except for the well-known Svetlichny inequalities\cite{S1987}, in \cite{Nonlocal2013} other three-qubit genuine nonlocality, three-way nonlocal correlations, have been studied.
-Here we mainly study the nonsignaling genuine nonlocality.
+For the tripartite quantum systems, except for the well-known Svetlichny inequalities \cite{S1987}, in \cite{Nonlocal2013} other three-qubit genuine nonlocality and 3-way nonlocal correlations, have been studied.

+Now we consider a tripartite scenario where each of three spatially separated parties, Alice, Bob and Charlie performs the measurements $X_{i}, Y_{j}, Z_{k}$ on their subsystems, respectively with outcomes $A$, $B$ and $C$, $i,j,k\in\{0, 1\}, A,B,C\in\{0, 1\}$.
+Let $P(ABC|X_{i}Y_{j}Z_{k})$ denote the joint outcome probabilities where Alice measures her system by $X_i$ with outcome $A$ (similar for Bob and Charlie).
+First, if the probability correlations $P(ABC|X_{i}Y_{j}Z_{k})$ among the measurement outcomes can be written as